Morocco: of Will & Kismet (Al-Ahram feature on Morocco)

 Morocco‘s research video series (#s1-6) was given the Giza Award in 2000, an interview with her was commissioned by the Dance Division of the Lincoln Center Library for the Performing Arts in NYC to be placed its Oral History Archives for future researchers & she was nominated for the Dance Heritage Coalition’s list of “America’s Irreplaceable Dance Treasures”.

 In July, 1999, Morocco was invited to Cairo, Egypt as a keynote speaker to present her paper on“Dance as Community Identity in Selected Berber Nations of Morocco” and to give 2 dance workshops, one in Raqs Sharqi (Oriental Dance) and the other in Moroccan Guedra & Schikhatt, at the international conference of the UNESCO organization ICHPER-SD (International Council on Health, Physical Ed., Recreation – Sport & Dance), in collaboration with the University of Minya.
 In May, 2001, she was also honored for her more than 41 years’ work in this field at the 2nd International Conference on Mideastern Dance at Orange County Community College in California.
 She presented a paper (“Preserving Cultural Traditions: Difficulties Inherent in Adapting Guedra for Stage”) at the International Federation of Theater Research’s Congress, held at the University of Amsterdam (Holland) in July, 2002, lectured in Cairo on apects of Oriental dance in 2000, 2002, 2005 & 2006 at Raqia Hassan’s weeklong seminars and is one of the regular teachers.
-She was choreographer and cultural consultant for multiple award-winning Moroccan director Nabil Ayouch‘s major motion picture for Pathe Renn films: “Whatever Lola Wants” and will be a main lecturer, presenting *3* different papers at the International Conference on Oriental Dance in Prague in December, 2014.
+She was choreographer and cultural consultant for multiple award-winning Moroccan director Nabil Ayouch‘s major motion picture for Pathe Renn films: “Whatever Lola Wants”, was a main lecturer, presenting *3* different papers at the International Conference on Oriental Dance in Prague in December, 2014 and will be back in January, 2018.

 Since 1964, Morocco has written for several publications in her field and been reprinted in dance, medical and feminist publications internationally.
 A true pioneer in the field, she taught a 3-credit course in Middle Eastern Dance and Culture at the State Univerity of New York (Purchase, NY) in the mid 1970s.
-Her recently published 424-page reference book, “You Asked Aunt Rocky: Answers & Advice About Raqs Sharqi & Raqs Shaabi” has received numerous 5-star reviews and is fast becoming the go-to book in the field.
+Her 424-page reference book, “You Asked Aunt Rocky: Answers & Advice About Raqs Sharqi & Raqs Shaabi” received numerous 5-star reviews and is considered the go-to book in the field.
 It has been translated into Chinese and German and will soon be in Spanish.
+Her second book, “The Fundamental Movement Vocabulary of Raqs Sharqi” (151 pages), will be out in Chinese in August, 2017.

 She continues her extensive performing career as a soloist and with her dance company, including Lincoln Center, the U.N.
 (General Assembly and Dag Hammerskjold Theater), Delacorte Dance Festival, Columbia University, Statue of Liberty, Cooper-Hewitt Museum, lecture/performances for the NYC Department of Cultural Affairs, Asia Society and Museum of Natural History, in Moscow And Leningrad (USSR), on Broadway (“I Had A Ball”), her own TV Special: “Testspiele” (WDR#l/Koln, Germany), 1st Women’s Festival of the Performing Arts, numerous U.S. TV shows and films, *4* 5-Lecture Series at the Museum of Natural History and innumerable clubs and ethnic/family celebrations.